Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 >
 ><sub>It’s like someone who wants to lose weight.
 The usual advice says “Don’t eat that, or that, or that.”
 (Notice how negative it is.
 Plus people hate to be told to stop doing something.)</sub>
 >
-></sub>My approach?
+><sub>My approach?
 “Forget about what not to eat.
 Start by eating THIS, and THIS, and THIS.”</sub>
 >
 ><sub>Don’t reduce the bad.
 Increase the good.</sub>